nvidia-holoscan/holohub/applications/endoscopy_tool_tracking/cpp/README.md

 ### Requirements

 The provided applications are configured to either use the AJA capture card for input stream, or a pre-recorded endoscopy video (replayer).

 Follow the [setup instructions from the user guide](https://docs.nvidia.com/clara-holoscan/sdk-user-guide/aja_setup.html) to use the AJA capture card.

+Refer to the Deltacast documentation to use the Deltacast VideoMaster capture card.

 ### Data